• Skip to main content

 How we made our picks

-As a lactation professional, several of the bottles on this list are not ones I would normally recommend (though my two favorites made the list – you can see my top recommendations for the best bottles of breastfed babies here).
-However, this post was done entirely off of surveying our breastfeeding mama community on Instagram about what bottles their babies finally would take.
+As a lactation consultant, several of the bottles on this list are not ones I would normally recommend (though my two favorites made the list – you can see my top recommendations for the best bottles of breastfed babies here).
+However, this post was done entirely by surveying our breastfeeding mama community on Instagram about what bottles their babies finally would take.

 So, don’t take this as a list of recommendations for the best bottles for breastfed babies from a lactation professional’s point of view – but more a list of bottles that desperate moms ended up using that worked.
 Because at the end of the day, the best bottle is the one your baby will take!